ios-xr/model-driven-telemetry/README.md

 ## IOS XR Telemetry
 This Repository contains Telemetry Protos for Cisco IOS XR yang models.
-Its currently organized by OS release version under Protos directory.
-Release version is represented without the dots.
+It is currently organized by OS release version under protos directory.

+Prior to XR software version 7.11.2, release versions are represented without the dots.
+Starting software version 7.11.2, the naming convention of the folder has been changed to represent the dots with '_'.
+For example: protos for software version 7.11.2 are located under 'protos/7_11_2'.

-Maintenance version will use 'x' instead of number in directory naming, if same protos can be used across the maintenance releases.
+For 6.2, 6.3, 6.4, 6.5, 6.6 and 7.0, maintenance versions will use 'x' instead of number in directory naming, if same protos can be used across the maintenance releases.

 Protos are organized in directory structure which matches yang model.
 Instructions on how to unmarshal compact gpb message can be read at https://github.com/cisco/bigmuddy-network-telemetry-proto